jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -s 1536K -r CU8 posterholt.raw -v -go SOXR on
 ```
+Default assumption is that the file is in raw unisgned 8 bit IQ format.
+Alternative formats can be set via `-gr` (see below) and can even include NMEA strings in text input.

 ### Long Range AIS messages and alternative channels

-AIS-catcher can be instructed to listen at frequency 156.8 Mhz to receive Channel 3/C and 4/D (vs A and B around 162 MHz) with the switch ```-c CD```.
-This follows ideas from a post on the [Shipplotter forum](https://groups.io/g/shipplotter/topic/ais_type_27_long_range/92150532?p=,,,20,0,0,0::recentpostdate/sticky,,,20,2,0,92150532,previd%3D1657138240979957244,nextid%3D1644163712453715490&previd=1657138240979957244&nextid=1644163712453715490) and at the request of a user.
-The conventional decoder is available with the switch ```-c AB``` which is also the default if nothing is specified.
+AIS-catcher has the option to listen at frequency 156.8 Mhz to receive Channel 3/C and 4/D (vs the default A and B around 162 MHz) with the switch ```-c CD```.
+This follows ideas from a post on the [Shipplotter forum](https://groups.io/g/shipplotter/topic/ais_type_27_long_range/92150532?p=,,,20,0,0,0::recentpostdate/sticky,,,20,2,0,92150532,previd%3D1657138240979957244,nextid%3D1644163712453715490&previd=1657138240979957244&nextid=1644163712453715490).
+The default decoder is available with the switch ```-c AB```.
 Note that ``gpsdecode`` cannot handle channel designations C and D in NMEA lines.
-You can provide an optional argument to use channel A and B in the NMEA line with the command ```-c CD AB```.
+You can provide an optional argument to use channel designations A and B in the NMEA line with the command ```-c CD AB```.

-In a similar fashion `-c X` will decode one channel at mid frequency which is only useful for input over file.
-See ZMQ example below.
+In a similar fashion `-c X` will decode one channel.
+This is only useful in some instances, see the ZMQ example below.

 ### Configuration file

-As per version 0.41 AIS-catcher can be partially configured via a configuration file in JSON format,
+As per version 0.41 AIS-catcher can be mostly configured via a configuration file in JSON format,
 ```console
 AIS-catcher -C config.json
 ```
-where `config.json` is the name of any configuration file.
+where `config.json` is the name of the configuration file.
 The idea behind this feature is to simplify the set up of feeding multiple online sources.
 The minimal configuration file should have the following:
 ```json
 { "config": "aiscatcher", "version": 1 }
 ```
-This will provide a sanity check and helps AIS-catcher to be backward compatible with early versions of the configuration files but not the other way around (i.e., AIS-catcher v0.41 cannot read version 2 config files).

-An example config file looks as follows:
+A fuller example config file looks as follows:
 ```json
 {
   "config":"aiscatcher",